-Remove the skin from the butternut squash and then shred it or finely chop it.
+- Remove the skin from the butternut squash or pumpkin and then shred it or finely chop it.

-Add the juice, Cutting Edge Culture or kefir whey and cover with water, leaving and inch or two at the top.
+- Add the juice, rosemary, Cutting Edge Culture or kefir whey and cover with water, leaving an inch or two at the top.

-Seal the container and let it sit on your kitchen counter, out of direct sunlight, for 2 days.
-After 2 days, place the in the refrigerator.
+- Seal the container and let it sit on your kitchen counter, out of direct sunlight, for 2 days.
+After 2 days, place the container in the refrigerator.

 Storage note: This kraut can be kept in a covered airtight jar in the refrigerator for up to nine months.